hikeventures/hikeventures.github.io/_posts/reviews/2013-03-21-gear-review-montbell-u-dot-l-down-parka.markdown

 <!--more-->

 ## Features
 The Montbell UL Down Parka weights 260 grams and comes with 800 cuin goose down.
-It also has a DWR treatment andcomes in a 15-denier ballistic airlight nylon shell to keep the down dry if it's very moisture however this jacket is not waterproof.
+It also has a DWR treatment and comes in a 15-denier ballistic airlight nylon shell to keep the down dry if it's very moisture however this jacket is not waterproof.
 <a href="https://www.flickr.com/photos/90204224@N07/8576876031" title="Montbell U.L.
 Down Parka"><img src="https://farm9.staticflickr.com/8526/8576876031_2b76bdfb2e_b.jpg" width="1024" height="683" alt="Montbell U.L.
 Down Parka - Field Test"></a>

 ## Recommendation